strwise/documentation/docs/administration/subscriptions.md

 ## Subscription Properties {#properties}

-Subscriptions have a set of properties that define the service that the customer will have access to.
-Below are the properties that can be defined for a subscription.
+Subscription Properties play a crucial role in defining the service that customers will have access to.
+These properties encompass various aspects of the subscription, shaping the customer's experience and determining the features and resources available to them.
+Below, we outline the key properties that can be defined for a subscription.

 ### Subscription Attributes {#attributes}